ICSA 2025

 • An endorsement supporting the publication of your submission

 The letter should be in PDF format and should be signed by your advisor.
-The recommendation letter should be uploaded in Easychair along with the submission.
-This recommendation letter will be held confidential.
+The recommendation letter should be uploaded in Easychair along with the paper in a single PDF.

 Formatting and Submission Instructions